dulingo

 MIT Graduate Acceptance Rate: Is it Hard to Get into MIT?

-According to acceptance rates, MIT is one of the most competitive universities.
+MIT is a very competitive university.
 Even though MIT emphasises their all-encompassing screening procedure, it’s unlikely that anyone who doesn’t meet the required GPA and test scores will get admitted.
 The admissions process has become even more competitive in recent years.
 Let’s take a closer look:

 Also Read: MIT Scholarships